Skip to main content

 Add Exogenous Variables

-As stated in the introduction, predicting the future prices of financial assets is a challenging task, especially for assets like Bitcoin.
-The predictions in this tutorial may appear accurate, mainly because they align with recent historical data and the model updates with new values at short intervals, avoiding significant deviations.
-However, the true challenge lies in forecasting Bitcoin’s price for the upcoming days, not just its historical performance.
+As stated in the introduction, predicting Bitcoin prices is challenging.
+The predictions here may appear accurate because they use recent data and update frequently, but the real test is forecasting future prices, not historical performance.
 For those who need or want to try to forecast these assets, TimeGPT can be an option that simplifies the forecasting process.
 With just a couple of lines of code, TimeGPT can help you:

 • Produce point forecasts